Federal Aviation Administration (FAA), Department of Transportation (DOT).

 ○ Flight Operational Quality Assurance (FOQA): FOQA, as discussed previously, could provide information useful to monitor flight operations and maintenance programs.
 FOQA could provide data useful to compliance with the monitoring and measurement provisions of the proposed rule.

 ○ Internal Evaluation Program (IEP): IEP is a comprehensive program for evaluating an air carrier's operational systems as well as its assurance programs.
 It builds on the auditing programs of the internal audit function and provides management with an additional level of assurance that is independent of the operational sub-organizations' audits and reviews.
 IEPs are required of carriers who contract with the Department of Defense but are not currently required by the FAA.
-However, many of the auditing and evaluation safety assurance processes of the proposed rule can be addressed by established IEP processes at the carriers who have implemented them.
+However, many of the auditing and evaluation safety assurance processes of the proposed rule can be addressed by Start Printed Page 68237established IEP processes at the carriers who have implemented them.

 ○ Aviation Safety Action Program (ASAP): ASAPs, as discussed previously, could be used to meet the employee reporting requirements of the proposed rule for those employee groups covered by the ASAP.